hellolimi/Node.js/RealizeSimpleWeb2_PathVariable/README.md

     - for users to be able to creat a list
     - to update the exsiting lists
     - to delete the existing lists
+    - to use middleware 'bodyParser' & write middleware to remove repeatable codes